This style post is a little different; however, it’s a campaign and issue that needs to be highlighted.

 Realizing the current situation, I feel helpless.
-I don’t know how I can contribute or know for sure that my donation will go to the intended persons.
-I’m sure there are others like me who just don’t know how they can help.
+I don’t know how I can contribute or know for sure that my donation will go to the intended people.
+I’m sure there are others like me who don’t know how they can help.

 Far + Wide Collective, ISHKAR and Global Goods Partners have joined hands for a Kickstarter campaign called The Pin Project.
 The objective is “to help displaced persons, returnees and refugees achieve long-term self-reliance through meaningful work.”
 By purchasing a pin for yourself or as a gift this season you will be providing opportunities to those who have lost everything.
 You can back any of the 10 different pledge packages or pledge any amount of money without a reward to yourself.